neontomo/hacker-tools/README.md

 ### data recovery and backup

-- **fsck** is a command-line utility that can be used to check and repair filesystems, often able to recover data from bad sectors even when other tools fail. sometimes useful on other operating systems as well, if booted from a live cd.
+- **fsck** is a built-in command-line utility that can be used to check and repair filesystems, often able to recover data from bad sectors even when other tools fail. sometimes useful on other operating systems as well, if booted from a live cd.

-- **[testdisk](https://www.cgsecurity.org/wiki/testdisk)** is powerful free data recovery software. it was primarily designed to help recover lost partitions and/or make non-booting disks bootable again when these symptoms are caused by faulty software, certain types of viruses, or human error.
+- **[TestDisk](https://www.cgsecurity.org/wiki/testdisk)** is powerful free data recovery software. it was primarily designed to help recover lost partitions and/or make non-booting disks bootable again when these symptoms are caused by faulty software, certain types of viruses, or human error.

 ### specs, monitoring and hardware health